 This is implemented slightly differently.
 There is still a delete trigger – it just doesn’t add a record to msmerge_tombstone – so on sync there is no record of the delete.

-At this point it’s worth mentioning that these 2 options fly in the opposite direction of what we are normally trying to ensure – here we are creating non-convergence on purpose and when it comes to reinitialization we’ll lose these differences.
+At this point it’s worth mentioning that the options (1) and (2) fly in the opposite direction of what we are normally trying to ensure – here we are creating non-convergence on purpose and when it comes to reinitialization we’ll lose these differences.
 Quite unlike filtering, which results in different data at the publisher and subscriber, but reinitializes the data without any losses.
 So we have to be aware that this is really for non-persistant data only.